Eoghan McDermott: Acting

 McDermott played the lead role of "DJ Pete" in all four series of the joint TG4/BBC Northern Ireland production, Seacht, a teen drama.
-Of his time on Seacht, McDermott later said: "That's the beauty of starting on a channel that doesn’t have a huge audience: you can make a lot of mistakes that go under the radar.".
+Of his time on Seacht, McDermott later said: "That's the beauty of starting on a channel that doesn’t have a huge audience: you can make a lot of mistakes that go under the radar".

 Choreography

 McDermott completed his dance training at the Broadway Dance Center and has worked as a dancer and choreographer, supporting acts such as Rihanna, Pussycat Dolls and Chris Brown.

 Radio

 McDermott started his radio career on a bi-lingual chart music show on Dublin radio station SPIN 1038 in 2009.
 He also co-presented the successful "Sunday Service" before being poached by Global Radio in the UK.

-In March 2011 he began duties as host of Drive Time with radio station XFM.
-In his first year, McDermott's show was syndicated to Xfm Manchester.
+In 2011 he moved abroad to the UK, where he began duties as host of Drive Time with radio station XFM.
+In his first year, McDermott's show was syndicated to XFM Manchester.
 Shortly after, he was nominated for "Best Newcomer" in the national commercial radio awards, sponsored by Arqiva.
 In April 2012, The Guardian newspaper, whilst discussing the new appointment of Greg James on BBC Radio1 Drivetime, claimed McDermott's show was the best DriveTime radio show of its genre in the UK.

 His final show with the station aired on 21 December 2012.
 He said:

 "I left XFM because I had done it for two years.
 It is a great place to work with great people but I had had to turn down several pilots because of work.
 So I decided I wanted to focus on TV work and to do that I had to leave Xfm.
-And then I got [Celebrity Super Spa]."
+And then I got Celebrity Super Spa."

-It coincided with a management change and the departure of Mary Anne Hobbs to 6 Music and Breakfast presenter Danny Wallace - although in a Twitter post shortly after his departure McDermott noted his final listenership figures were a record high.
+It coincided with a management change and the departure of Mary Anne Hobbs to 6 Music and Breakfast presenter Danny Wallace – although in a Twitter post shortly after his departure McDermott noted his final listenership figures were a record high.
 Although online speculation suggested a move to BBC Radio 1, this never materialised.

 In June 2014, it was announced that McDermott would present a show on RTÉ 2fm radio on the 7 – 10 am slot on Saturday and Sunday starting on 6 July.
 Three months later, it was announced that he would stand in for Louise McSharry on the station's weekday evening slot for the next few months while she receives treatment for cancer.
 In September 2015, McDermott took over from the Driveby show from Colm Hayes under a two-year contract.

 In June 2019, McDermott began presenting the new breakfast show on RTÉ 2fm alongside Doireann Garrihy.

 On 8 March 2021, RTÉ officially confirmed that McDermott had left his 2FM role after 3 weeks of "unplanned leave" and that he would not be returning due to the expiry of his contract.